polla-fattah/nnott/tutorial/optimization-lab.md

 2. In the repository root, launch `jupyter notebook`.
 3. Create a new notebook and copy increasingly complex cells from the sections below.

+!!! tip "Environment reminder"
-> Tip: Keep the repo’s virtual environment activated before launching Jupyter so it can import project modules.
+    Keep the repo’s virtual environment activated before launching Jupyter so it can import project modules.

 ## 1. Setup & Data Loading